kebaldwi/DNAC-TEMPLATES/Variables.md

    ```

 ## Jinja2 Variables
-In this section we will go into the various aspects of Jinja2 Variables and nomenclature.
+In this section we will go into the various aspects of Jinja2 Variables and nomenclature as they are used on DNA Center for templating.

 ```j2
     Variable reference:     {% set( monkey = bill ) %}